 The topography at Meerlieu, close to the southern coast of Victoria, is a gently undulating to flat landscape of sandy and loam soils.
-In recent years, we’ve moved from a traditional set-stocked approach to a more responsive rotational system.
-Our herds at Meerlieu are managed in three mobs, adjusted seasonally, and larger groups are moved more frequently to give our pastures and soils the rest they need to recover and renew.
-Already, we’re seeing significant improvements in ground cover, organic matter and overall animal health.
+In recent years, we’ve moved from a set-stocked approach to a more responsive rotational system.
+Our herds at Meerlieu are currently managed in three mobs, a large mob of mixed aged cows, first calving heifers and a yearling mob.
+Herds are moved frequently, with the aim to give our pastures the rest they need to recover and renew.
+Already, we are seeing significant improvements in ground cover, organic matter and overall animal health.
+It is especially exciting to see more native species in our pastures like kangaroo grass and legumes like trefoil which were seeded many decades ago.

 Our farm spans two distinct grazing landscapes: the sandy-loam coastal plains of Gippsland at Meerlieu, and the cooler, higher-rainfall country to the north-east at Timbarra, on the Timbarra River.
 The Timbarra country is run as a purebred Hereford operation in one mob.

-Across both landscapes, we aim for a medium-frame cow that thrives in our system — cattle that last, re-breed, and raise a calf each year without high inputs.
+Across both landscapes, we aim for a medium-frame cow that thrives in our system — cattle that last, re-breed, and raise a calf each year in at times a challenging environment.
 These traits — fertility, adaptability, longevity and structural soundness — are the most important traits.

 Our cattle are developed on 100% grass.